polentino/play-swagger-template/README.md

 and you'll get all tests running, results displayed and code coverage computed.

+:warning: **Angular users** :warning: if you've enabled Angular frontend, you will notice multiple tasks named like so `task_0X_...` : these are required in order to pull the necessary Angular runtime for you OS/Arch, install required dependencies etc; however, they're a one-time operation that you may want to disable in order to speedup compilation time.
+The only tasks you may need to run, i.e. to install extra dependencies or rebuild the frontend, are
+  - `task_04_installFrontendDependencies`
+  - `task_05_buildFrontend`

 ## Notes

 If you're using H2 as production db, you'll notice between restarts this error on console:
 > liquibase.exception.DatabaseException: Table "DATABASECHANGELOG" already exists; SQL statement:

-It's not harmful, and seem caused by a bug when using H2.
+It's not harmful, and is caused by a bug when using H2.
 Changing to MySQL, PostgreSQL etc... wont't cause the aforementioned exception.